mezantrop/ts-warp/README.md

 ### Goals and TODO list

-- [x] Create a soxifier service - transparent firewall-based redirector of TCP/IP connections to a SOCKS-proxy server
+- [x] Create a socksifier service - transparent firewall-based redirector of TCP/IP connections to a SOCKS-proxy server

 - Support platforms:
   - [x] macOS, FreeBSD and OpenBSD with PF